kdave/btrfs-progs/Documentation/btrfs-send.rst

 You must not specify clone sources unless you guarantee that these snapshots are exactly in the same state on both sides--both for the sender and the receiver.
-For implications of changed read-write status of a received snapshot please see section *SUBVOLUME FLAGS* in :doc:`btrfs-subvolume(8)<btrfs-subvolume>`.
+For implications of changed read-write status of a received snapshot please see section *SUBVOLUME FLAGS* in :doc:`btrfs-subvolume`.

 ``Options``

 -e
-        if sending multiple subvolumes at once, use the new format and omit the 'end cmd' marker in the stream separating the subvolumes
+        if sending multiple subvolumes at once, use the new format and omit the *end cmd* marker in the stream separating the subvolumes

 -p <parent>
         send an incremental stream from *parent* to *subvol*